VendorHub/docs/src/docs/libraries/architecture.md

 !!! note "Note"
     A **storage provider instance** could be an S3 account or bucket, an Azure Blob account or container, and so on.

-Multiple libraries can be stored withing a single instance of a storage provider.
+Multiple libraries can be stored within a single instance of a storage provider.
 This allows for dense storage of all your data accross multiple libraries onto a single storage provider instance.

 !!! note "Note"
     A single library cannot span multiple storage provider instances.
 Libraries are also not portable between storage providers.